chenzhenhua986/CAFFE-CapsNet/README.md

 G-CapsNet is tested on MNIST and achieves comparible performance as normal CapsNet.

 ## Guidline
-To add a capsule layer, you need to add one capsule transformaton layer and one capsule routing layer,
+To add a full-connected capsule layer, you need to add one 'CapsuleTransform' layer and one 'CapsuleRouting' layer,

 ```
 layer {